umd-lib/tomcat-shibboleth-integration-demo/README.md

 2) Using "https" may result in a Shibboleth error.

-3) Shibboleth is not passing any useful attributes to the protected resource (such as the login name of the user).
+3) Shibboleth is not passing any useful attributes to the protected resource.

 #### Blocking port 8080 access to the protected resource